When looking for a leopard gecko terrarium, consider your gecko’s age and size.

 Leopard geckos are crepuscular (most active at dawn/dusk), which means that they do not need light to see or function.
 This also means that they don’t need UVB lighting, which makes them an ideal pet for beginner reptile keepers or those with a tight budget.

 That being said, having a light on in the tank 12 hours/day helps regulate their day/night cycle, which is good for their mental health and stimulates appetite.
 Daytime light is also nice for viewing; occasionally geckos will come out during the day.
 Many nocturnal species have been observing basking during the day on occasion.
+If you would like to use a day bulb, I recommend the Exo Terra Reptile Vision bulb.
+Note that this bulb does not produce heat.

 Black or red lights are not needed for nighttime heat, and can interfere with your gecko’s day/night cycle.
 It is best to save your money and not purchase one.